LynxChan, the best engine you will ever shitpost with.

 The templates used are nothing but pure HTML, reducing development overhead.

-It also uses a modular approach to templates, allowing for ease of migration.
+It also uses a modular approach to templates, allowing for ease of

 I have noticed that many chans struggle with hosting costs.
 In my opinion,

 that is a very real obstacle for hosting a chan.
-So I have developed an engine
+So I have developed an

-from scratch that is meant to enable more people to host their chans.
+engine from scratch that is meant to enable more people to host their chans.

-I believe that chans are one of the last kind of sites where people still have
+I believe that chans are one of the last kind of sites where people still

-internet as a whole.
+future of the internet as a whole.
 Serious business.

-This site is not meant to build a community, so any kind of content that might
+This site is not meant to build a community, so any kind of content that

-even if I agree with said content.
+if I agree with said content.

-Sorry for that, but I just want to avoid any issues while I am just trying to
+Sorry for that, but I just want to avoid any issues while I am just trying

-let people know about this project.
+to let people know about this project.